 A diversity statement in your JD shows a company’s commitment to inclusion and its impact on various communities.
 Including underrepresented groups in your diversity statement directly engages with candidates from those groups.

-The best diversity statements in job descriptions encourage diverse applicants to apply regardless of physical limitations or identity.
+The best diversity statements in job descriptions use culturally sensitive terms that encourage candidates from ethnic groups to apply regardless of physical limitations, identity, or cultural differences.

 Ziff Davis uses this diversity language in job postings: